 FOUNDATION HISTORY

-Jay extended this generosity throughout his lifetime – his was one of the first companies to incorporate profit sharing practices, giving employees a portion of his company’s returns.
+Jay extended this generosity throughout his lifetime.
+His was one of the first companies to incorporate profit-sharing practices, giving employees a portion of his company’s returns.
 Together with Rose, Jay diligently shared the couple’s resources, building a stronger community for all Minnesotans.
-Throughout his life, Jay worked tirelessly to break down the barriers of anti-Semitism, becoming the first Jewish President of the Minneapolis Chamber of Commerce, and the first Jewish member of the Minneapolis Club and the Automobile Club.
-He insisted these organizations be open to all, and in time, the walls of discrimination came down.
+Throughout his life, Jay worked tirelessly to break down the barriers of anti-Semitism, becoming the first Jewish President of the Minneapolis Chamber of Commerce and the first Jewish member of the Minneapolis Club and the Automobile Club.
+He insisted that these organizations be open to all, and in time, the walls of discrimination came down.

-From the beginning, the Foundation focused on areas where Jay and Rose saw the greatest need: efforts to combat discrimination and honor diversity, self-sufficiency through a hand up not a hand out, health, education, and efforts that helped people with disabilities live a full and healthy life.
+From the beginning, the Phillips Family Foundation focused on areas where Jay and Rose saw the greatest need: Efforts to combat discrimination and honor diversity; investments in people as they worked to attain economic self-sufficiency; health; education; and resources to help people with disabilities live full lives.

 “Allow me to share with you some philosophy I have endeavored to subscribe to down through the years.
 The test of progress and the measure of one’s success is not whether we are able to add more to the abundance we have already acquired, but are we providing enough from this store of good fortune for those around us who have so very little?”

-In 2011, the Foundation restructured and entered a new chapter of its history.
-To better serve the three branches of the family represented by Jay and Rose’s three children, the Foundation split into three separate and distinct foundations focused on the communities where these families now live: Minnesota, Colorado, and California.
-In Minnesota, The Jay and Rose Phillips Family Foundation continues to support a variety of efforts throughout the Twin Cities metropolitan area.
+In 2011, the Phillips Family Foundation restructured and entered a new chapter of its history.
+To better serve the three branches of the family represented by Jay and Rose’s three children, the organization split into three separate and distinct foundations focused on the communities where these families now live: Minnesota, Colorado, and California.
+In Minnesota, The Jay and Rose Phillips Family Foundation of Minnesota continued to support a variety of efforts throughout the Twin Cities metropolitan area.

-In 2016, the Foundation made a strategic decision to refocus its efforts on a specific geographic area: North Minneapolis.
-Using a Human Centered Design process, the Foundation spent significant time listening to all parts of the North Minneapolis communities and landed on two funding priorities: high school success through student-centered learning, and economic development through entrepreneurship and small business development.
+In 2016, the Phillip Family Foundation made a strategic decision to refocus our efforts on a specific geographic area: North Minneapolis.
 North Minneapolis is an area rich with opportunity and assets but has experienced years of disinvestment.
 It is also the neighborhood where Jay and Rose met and the family lived for many years.
-This historical sentiment coupled with community opportunities make this decision a perfect evolution of the Foundation’s focus and interests, and creates a strong direction for the Foundation for years to come.
+This historical sentiment, coupled with community opportunities, makes this decision a perfect evolution of our focus and interests, creating a strong direction for years to come.